Drednote/spring-boot-starter-telegram/README.md

       order applied
 - Methods marked with `@TelegramRequest` annotation can accept a specific set of inputs parameters as defined in the [Argument resolving](#argument-resolving) section
-- Methods marked with `@TelegramRequest` annotation can return any object, as a result. and the response processing mechanism is detailed in the [Response Processing](#response-processing) section
+- Methods marked with `@TelegramRequest` annotation can return any object, as a result.
+The response processing mechanism is detailed in the [Response Processing](#response-processing) section
 - Also, if you need to get some data from the message from the user by